 So, what is Super Co-op Adventure?
 Do you remember that hit indie title from a few years ago, the game which was one of the original Indie games that went mainstream and brought a lot of attention to indie games in general?
 That’s right, I’m talking about Thomas was alone, that brilliant puzzle-platformer which was accompanied by some brilliant narration from Danny Wallace.
 Well, Super Co-op Adventure reminded me a lot of that game in its mechanics, unfortunately, there’s not a deep and narrated story but there is a rather catchy set of 8-bit chiptunes from Ozzed which play in the background.

 The game requires you to collect shards whilst solving a bunch of environmental puzzles which you must overcome by utilising both of your protagonist’s abilities – independently and piggy-backing off the other.
-For example, P1 is a big square who can jump a little and cause blocks to shatter if he falls from a great height – opening pathways and uncovering hidden mandatory collectables.
+For example, P1 is a big square that can jump a little and cause blocks to shatter if it falls from a great height – opening pathways and uncovering hidden mandatory collectables.
 P2 is shorter so he can fit through small gaps and floats much slower, allowing him to glide further distances.
 As the game goes on, new abilities are given such as P2, who is using the mouse, can move a cursor around the screen and delete and activate blocks so that P1 can jump on them and create new paths.

 The co-op aspect comes into play when you have to use both of our little P’s together to overcome the obstacles.
 P2 can’t jump but if he’s stood on a certain tile and P1 jumps on it, it’ll send P2 up in the air as well.
 Similarly, P1 can jump on P2 to bounce off his head like a trampoline at any point.
 The game also introduces new hazards and mechanics such as teleports, numbered blocks (which are similar to the coloured blocks in Mario where a switch turned them off), and other obstacles to try and stop you in your journey.